merceyz/eslint-plugin-sqlite/README.md

 ## Description

-An ESLint plugin that can validate SQLite queries and automatically generate types for query parameters and results.
+An ESLint plugin that can validate SQLite queries and automatically generate types for query parameters and results when using the `better-sqlite3` library.

 ## Usage